robroc/fancy-popups/README.md

 * The optimal size is 185px x 185px, but this can be changed in the CSS.
 * The file name should be short with words separated by underscores.
 It will be the first part of the caption and also the `id` of its corresponding popup div.
 * The title should be a few words, and it will be the second part of the thumbnail caption.
+* If you don't want a two-part caption, omit the `title` attribute.

 Example: